 I'll offer some pose suggestions/rough compositional sketches for your approval.
 These will be extremely generalized and blobby; their purpose is to determine on a large scale what I'll be drawing.

-Once you've approved a rough sketch, I will send you a PayPal invoice.
+Once you've approved a rough sketch, I will send you a PayPal invoice (unless we're interacting through ko-fi).
 I'll confirm with you when I've received your payment and am ready to start drawing.

 I will draw rough lineart and present it for your approval.
 You may reject the lineart and request a compete redraw one time.
 You may cancel for a full refund throughout the rough lineart process.